-All individuals are required to keep a daily contact log sheet while on campus.
-Contact log to be completed every day, even if no contact on a given day.
-This appendix is a guide and all individuals may maintain their logs in a manner suitable to them.
-The objective is to minimise the number of close contacts daily.
-An electronic copy of the form is to be retained for each workday and made available if required by management to help minimise the potential spread of COVID 19.

-(Electronic Version)

-Appendix 4: Common Institute access policies
+Appendix 3: Common Institute access policies

 Entering the Buildings

 Depending on the level of restrictions as defined by the government, access may be via the main entrance at reception or the innovation center only.
 This will be subject to ongoing review.